ssagl/ssagl.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---
 <br />
 Welcome to my website!
 I am a Ph.D. candidate in economics at [Penn State](https://econ.la.psu.edu).
+Later this year, I will join the [Kelley School of Business at Indiana University](https://kelley.iu.edu/faculty-research/departments/business-economics-public-policy/index.html) as an Assistant Professor of Business Economics and Public Policy.

 My research interests are in industrial organization and applied microeconomics.
 In my current research, I focus on the estimation of discrete choice demand models and the welfare effects of price discrimination/personalized pricing.